PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 16:36:18
+Last updated: 2024-04-02 16:37:22
-Random Quote: How wonderful that we have met with a paradox.
-Now we have some hope of making progress. - Niels Bohr
+Random Quote: Wise men speak because they have something to say; Fools because they have to say something. - Plato